fwextensions/QuicKey/docs/index.md

 - *Read and change your browsing history on all signed-in devices*

     *QuicKey* uses this permission to let you search the titles and URLs of the open tabs, as well as pages from your history.
-The "all signed-in devices" part is there only so that recently closed tabs can be restored with their full history.
+The *"all signed-in devices"* part is there only so that recently closed tabs can be restored with their full history.

 - *Read and change your bookmarks*

     *QuicKey* uses this permission to let you search the titles and URLs of your bookmarked pages.
 It will never change your bookmarks.

-*QuicKey* can't access the content of any pages you visit and doesn't transmit any information other than some anonymized metrics.
+*QuicKey* can't access the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics metrics.

 ## Feedback and bugs